-Our project house has one very large (more than 28 feet deep) garage space with three single-width doors.
-Each space supports a line of 5 ultrasonic rangefinders pointing down from the ceiling.
+Our project house has one very large (more than 28 feet deep) garage space with three single-width doors, meaning three parking spaces.
+Each parking space supports a line of 5 ultrasonic rangefinders (sensors) pointing down from the ceiling.
 Starting at the door:

 Each reading takes 40 ms or less, so activating each in turn allows 25 readings per second, 5 per sensor, and prevents mutual interference.
 There is enough raw information here to derive the status of the garage door, the status of the garage space, the presence or absence of something in that space and the direction of travel of both the garage door and the vehicle.